Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Leave your car at the ferry terminal in Port McNeill and tour Malcolm Island by bicycle.
 Bikes can be borrowed free of charge at the Sointula Resource Centre (found on 1st Street, right across from the ferry terminal).

-You will see many cyclists enjoying the ride along Kaleva Road, which follows the island’s southern shoreline and winds its way past weathered cottages and rural farms.
+Many cyclists enjoy the ride along Kaleva Road, which follows the island’s southern shoreline and winds its way past weathered cottages and rural farms.

 Hike